cgross/generator-cg-angular/README-new.md

 The name paramater passed (i.e. 'my-awesome-directive') will be used the file names.
 The generators will derive appropriate class names from this parameter (ex. 'my-awesome-directive' will convert to a class name of 'MyAwesomeDirective').
 Each sub-generator will ask for the folder in which to create the new skeleton files.
 You may override the default folder for each sub-generator in the `.yo-rc.json` file.

-One quick note, each sub-generator pulls the Angular app/module name from the package.json.
+Each sub-generator pulls the Angular app/module name from the package.json.
 Therefore, if you choose to change the name of your Angular app/module, you must ensure that the name in the package.json stays in sync.

+Sub-generators are also customizable.
+Please read [CUSTOMIZING.md](CUSTOMIZING.md) for details.

 Preconfigured Libraries
 -------------